Services

 How to apply

-• Complete the Grant Budget & Cost Form.
+• Download and complete the required Grant Budget & Cost Form.

 Processing and Agreement

-• Applications are reviewed by the Truth & Reconciliation Fund Committee.
+• Applications are assessed by the Truth & Reconciliation Fund Committee, and decisions are approved by the Foundations Board of Directors.

-• The Foundation may request additional information during assessment.
+• The Foundation may request further details, if required.

-• All decisions and guideline interpretations are final.
+• All Foundation decisions regarding an application and interpretations of guidelines and policies are final.

 Additional information